phaethonp/phaethonp/fork_the_gov.md

 ### Introduction
-We propose a public digital infrastructure system aimed at strengthening civil society, production, and labor markets.
-Our specific objective is the development of free AI-powered tools for civil society, created by an open-source developer community. <br>
+We propose a non-governmental public digital infrastructure system aimed at strengthening civil society, production, and labor markets in Greece.
+More specifically, we propose an artificial intelligence initiative to develop a collection of foundational language models for the Greek language, created by an open-source developer community.<br> These models will be trained using state-of-the-art open-source frameworks and exclusively utilize publicly available datasets. <br><br>

-More specifically, we propose a non-governmental artificial intelligence initiative to develop foundational language models for the Greek language.
-These models will be trained using state-of-the-art open-source frameworks and exclusively utilize publicly available datasets. <br><br>
+With the rise of AI-driven technologies, from search engines to voice assistants, speakers of underserved languages might miss out on valuable information and services putting the underserved society in a disadvantageous position restricting access to information, creating educational disparities, and hampering economic development and productivity growth.<br>

-Experimental evidence suggests that exposure to tools like ChatGPT can increase job satisfaction and self-efficacy.
-This exposure also amplifies both concerns and excitement surrounding automation technologies.<br><br>
+Through this initiative, we aim to build a platform that boosts innovation and supports economic growth, providing a non-governmental infrastructure specifically for the Greek economy and culture.
+This platform will be a central hub for business activities and community involvement.
+We are committed to offering our models for free to individuals, businesses, and the government, promoting an AI-driven future for all<br>

 All our models will be freely released for use by individuals, businesses, and the government.<br>

 #### Key Concepts and Definitions through Questions and Answers